Extremal rays of the embedded subgroup saturation cone: Introduction

 for some $N>0$.
 This cone was analyzed in \cite{BeS} and \cite{Ress,RessII}, and it is the natural extension of $\mathcal{C}(G)$ to a much broader range of examples and applications (see for example \cite{DYNKIN} for a comprehensive study of the possible embeddings $G\subseteq \wh G$).
 When $G$ is diagonally embedded in $G\times G$, one recovers $\mathcal{C}(G) = \mathcal{C}(G\xrightarrow{\text{diag}}G\times G)$.

-Our main results are formulas for the extremal rays of the rational cone $\mathcal{C}(G\to\wh G)_\Q:=\mathcal{C}(G\to\wh G)\otimes_{\Z_{\ge 0}}\Q_{\ge 0}$, generalizing the formulas given in \cite{BKiers} for $\mathcal{C}(G)_\Q$ by adapting them to the complexities of the Lie combinatorics in the $G\to \wh G$ context.
-There are a couple of key differences: \begin{enumerate}[label=(\Roman*)] \item Unlike in \cite{BKiers}, extremal rays of $\mathcal{C}(G\to \wh G)$ need not lie on a \emph{regular face} - that is, the locus where one of the defining inequalities holds with equality.
+Our main results are formulas for the extremal rays of the rational cone $\mathcal{C}(G\hookrightarrow \wh G)_\Q:=\mathcal{C}(G\hookrightarrow \wh G)\otimes_{\Z_{\ge 0}}\Q_{\ge 0}$, generalizing the formulas given in \cite{BKiers} for $\mathcal{C}(G)_\Q$ by adapting them to the complexities of the Lie combinatorics in the $G\hookrightarrow \wh G$ context.
+There are a few differences: \begin{enumerate}[label=(\Roman*)] \item Unlike in \cite{BKiers}, extremal rays of $\mathcal{C}(G\hookrightarrow \wh G)$ need not lie on a \emph{regular face} - that is, the locus where one of the Schubert calculus inequalities holds with equality.
 We only present formulas for rays on regular faces; however, the other rays are easy to check for: see Observation \ref{obviate} and the discussion preceding.

 \item The formulas for extremal rays on a regular face $\mathcal{F}$ are most conveniently expressed and used when $\wh B$ is in good position relative to part of the data defining $\mathcal{F}$.
 This may not be the case a priori, but we can conjugate $\wh B$ suitably (depending on $\mathcal{F}$) to account for this; see Section \ref{changingtime}.
 In \cite{BKiers}, the choice $\wh B = B\times B$ is already in good position for every face, so this issue did not arise.